ATkingma/PivotToolPackage/README.md

+The spelling appears to be correct.
+However, there are some grammar and punctuation errors that could be corrected for clarity and readability.
+Here's a revised version:

 Pivot Adjust

-Online forum available at:https://answers.unity.com/questions/1932735/form-of-detools-pivot-tool.html
+Online forum available at: https://answers.unity.com/questions/1932735/form-of-detools-pivot-tool.html
 E-mail: detoolsassetstore@gmail.com

-1. Tool Flow:
+Tool Flow:

-a. hold ur mouse on the top left window tab.

-b. open the pivot tool tab.

-c. select an gameobject with an mesh filter.

-d. follow the step 3.

-e. follow step 4.

-2. ABOUT
-This tool helps you change the pivot point of an object without having to create an empty parent object as the pivot point. there is one way of adjusting the pivot:

 a.
+Hold your mouse on the top left window tab.
+b.
+Open the pivot tool tab.
+c.
+Select a game object with a mesh filter.
+d.
+Follow step 3.
+e.
+Follow step 4.

+ABOUT
+This tool helps you change the pivot point of an object without having to create an empty parent object as the pivot point.
+There is one way of adjusting the pivot:
-If the object does have a meshFilter, then the script first creates an instance of the mesh, adjusts the mesh's pivot point by altering its vertices, normals and tangents, and finally changes the position of the current selected GameObject.
+a.
+If the object has a mesh filter, then the script first creates an instance of the mesh, adjusts the mesh's pivot point by altering its vertices, normals, and tangents, and finally changes the position of the currently selected game object.

-3. HOW TO set the pivot (there are multiple ways to set the pivot point):
+HOW TO SET THE PIVOT (THERE ARE MULTIPLE WAYS TO SET THE PIVOT POINT):

-A. To change an object's pivot point, enable the tool with the button "Enable Gizmo" or the button "/" and move the handle to the desired pivot position.
-Then, press the "set new pivot" button and the pivot wil be set.
+A. To change an object's pivot point, enable the tool with the button "Enable Gizmo" or the button "/", and move the handle to the desired pivot position.
+Then, press the "Set New Pivot" button, and the pivot will be set.

-B. you can also move the pivot at the movePivot tab here are some sliders that can be moved in the x,y,z directions you can changes the value of the slider scale at the settings tab. and then if u got your new pivot position you can press the set pivot position button.
+B. You can also move the pivot at the Move Pivot tab.
+Here are some sliders that can be moved in the x, y, z directions.
+You can change the value of the slider scale at the Settings tab.
+Then, if you have your new pivot position, you can press the "Set Pivot Position" button.

-C. you use the center button to center the pivot at the center of the current selected mesh. and then set the pivot with the set pivot button.
+C. You can use the center button to center the pivot at the center of the currently selected mesh.
+Then, set the pivot with the "Set Pivot" button.

-D. there is an last feature that is multiple pivot tool this uses more then 2 gui handles and the center of the amount of gui handles wil be calculated and if u got the desired position you can press on the set pivot position.
+D. There is a last feature that is multiple pivot tool.
+This uses more than 2 GUI handles, and the center of the amount of GUI handles will be calculated.
+If you have the desired position, you can press the "Set Pivot Position" button.

-4. Exporting
+EXPORTING

-you can export the mesh as the following file types:
+You can export the mesh as the following file types:

--asset (.asset)
+Asset (.asset)
--fbx (.fbx)
+FBX (.fbx)
--obj (.obj)
+OBJ (.obj)
--stl (.stl)
+STL (.stl)

-5. Suggestions
+SUGGESTIONS

-Ive got some future plans for the tool but I need more time for this if you have some suggestions you can email me at the email at the top of the txt.
+I've got some future plans for the tool, but I need more time for this.
+If you have some suggestions, you can email me at the email at the top of the text.

-for the future:
+For the future:

- -collider bug fixes
+Collider bug fixes
- -support for skinned mesh renderers
+Support for skinned mesh renderers
- -2d support
+2D support